About the Division

 The Division of Trauma and Orthopaedic Surgery seeks to deliver excellence in research, teaching and training as it relates to the surgery of bones, joints and other structures relevant to movement.

-The Division, lead by Prof Andrew McCaskie, forms part of the Department of Surgery, lead by Prof Andrew Bradley.
+The Division, lead by Prof Andrew McCaskie, forms part of the Department of Surgery.
 We aim to improve understanding of bone and joint problems and so develop treatments to relieve pain and restore function.

 We adopt a translational approach, meaning that we seek advances in fundamental musculoskeletal sciences that apply to patient care in the operating theatre and clinic.